-- a. the demonstration of a particular essential skill or activity where the level of competency can only be assessed through an actual demonstration - b. the demonstration of a particular skill which is intrinsic to the student's ability to complete professional registration requirements

-(29) If the learning outcome associated with this task is considered to be critical to the student's progression in this unit then it is appropriate that this assessment be a hurdle task for the unit.

-(30) The following are examples of where a hurdle assessment task may be appropriate:

-- a.
-A culminating artistic or sporting performance - b.
-Demonstration of a critical laboratory skill - c.
-Completion of a clinical, teaching or other placement that is required for practice

-(31) Where online participation is established as a hurdle requirement, this must be clearly communicated to all students and must not cause disadvantage to students with restricted online access.
-Online participation can only be a hurdle requirement if it meets the criteria established above.

-(32) In units that have a hurdle assessment task the following must occur:
+- a. the demonstration of a particular essential skill or activity where the level of competency can only be assessed through an actual demonstration; - b. the demonstration of a particular skill which is intrinsic to the student's ability to complete professional registration requirements. - (40) If the learning outcome associated with this task is considered to be critical to the student's progression in this unit then it is appropriate that this assessment be a hurdle task for the unit. - (41) The following are examples of where a hurdle assessment task may be appropriate: - a.
+A culminating artistic or sporting performance; - b.
+Demonstration of a critical laboratory skill; - c.
+Completion of a clinical, teaching or other placement that is required for practice. - (42) Where online participation is established as a hurdle requirement, this must be clearly communicated to all students and must not cause disadvantage to students with restricted online access.
+Online participation can only be a hurdle requirement if it meets the criteria established above. - (43) In units that have a hurdle assessment task the following must occur: - a.

-- a.
 Students must be advised at the commencement of the unit that at a particular assessment is a hurdle task.
 This should be done in writing through the unit guide on the LMS and verbally at the commencement of the unit. - b.
 Students must be notified as to the reasons why this assessment is considered a hurdle requirement and the learning outcome or competency that is being assessed in the hurdle task.

-Part F - Submission and resulting
+Part I - Submission and resulting

-(33) Assignments are submitted online within VU Collaborate wherever possible.

-(34) All essay and report, or similar written assessments, are submitted for Turnitin review, and originality reports reviewed by the assessor prior to grading.

-(35) Results for assessments are recorded in VU Collaborate and are only released to students following moderation.

-(36) Final aggregate unit results are submitted for upload to VU Connect.
+- (44) Assignments are submitted online within VU Collaborate wherever possible. - (45) All essay and report, or similar written assessments, are submitted for Turnitin review, and originality reports reviewed by the assessor prior to grading. - (46) Results for assessments are recorded in VU Collaborate and are only released to students following moderation. - (47) Final aggregate unit results are submitted for upload to Student One.
 These grades are not released within VU Collaborate.
-See also Assessment for Learning - Management of Results and Grade Sets Procedure.

-(37) Students are advised within VU Collaborate that all grades reported in the system are subject to moderation processes, and that final validated unit grades are released via VU Connect.

-(38) Students must be informed at the commencement of the unit of their options if they fail the hurdle task.
-Information on requirements for supplementary assessments and conceded passes in this case can be found in the Assessment for Learning - Supplementary Assessment and Conceded Pass Procedure.
+See also Assessment for Learning Management of Results and Grade Sets Procedure. - (48) Students are advised within VU Collaborate that all grades reported in the system are subject to moderation processes, and that final validated unit grades are released via Student One. - (49) Students must be informed at the commencement of the unit of their options if they fail the hurdle task.
+Information on requirements for second chance, supplementary assessments and conceded passes can be found in the Assessment for Learning Supplementary Assessment and Conceded Pass Procedure.

+Section 5 - HESF/ASQA/ESOS Alignment

+(50) HESF: Standards 1.3 Orientation and Progression; 1.4 Learning Outcomes and Assessment; 2.3.1 Wellbeing and Safety.

+Section 6 - Definitions

+(51) Block

+(52) Semester: One of two usually 15-week periods, including breaks, that make up the academic year when the Block Model is not utilised.